DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/multus-underlay/index.md

+---
+MTPE: WANG0608GitHub
+date: 2024-08-09
+---

 # What is Multus-underlay

-`Multus-underlay` is based on `Multus` and with some Underlay type CNI plug-ins (such as MacVLAN or SR-IOV CNI, etc.), it can insert multiple network cards into a Pod.
+Multus-underlay is based on Multus and with some underlay CNI plug-ins (such as MacVLAN or SR-IOV CNI), it can insert multiple NICs into a pod.
-In addition, `Multus-underlay` also solves some communication problems of Underlay CNI.
+In addition, Multus-underlay also solves some communication problems of Underlay CNI.
-For example, when MacVLAN is used as a CNI, it cannot directly communicate with the cluster ClusterIP, and it cannot directly communicate with the host MacVLAN Master interface (this is a limitation of Linux MacVLAN technology).
+For example, when MacVLAN is used as a CNI, it cannot directly communicate with the ClusterIP, and it cannot directly communicate with the host MacVLAN Master interface (this is a limitation of Linux MacVLAN technology).

+> **Warning ⚠️**
+>
+> Multus-underlay has been marked as deprecated and may be removed in the future.
+It is no longer updated.

 ## solved problem

-- Pods of type Underlay CNI cannot access the cluster ClusterIP
+- Pods of type Underlay CNI cannot access the ClusterIP
 - Pods of type Underlay CNI cannot pass the health check

 ## Included components

 Multus-underlay consists of the following components:

-- Multus: schedule multiple CNI plug-ins, and insert one or more network cards for Pods as needed
+- Multus: schedule multiple CNI plug-ins, and insert one or more NICs for pods as needed
-- Meta-plugins: including Veth and Router two plugins to solve some communication problems of Underlay CNI
+- Meta-plugins: including two plugins, veth and Router, to solve some communication problems of Underlay CNI
 - SR-IOV CNI (optional): Optional installation of SR-IOV CNI, but requires hardware support

 ### Meta-plugins

 [Meta-plugins](https://github.com/spidernet-io/cni-plugins) contains two Meta plugins.
-They are `Veth` and `Router`, which are called by CRI in the form of CNI-Chain.
-Called after the MacVLAN/SR-IOV-type plug-in calls are completed, Solve various communication problems by setting some rules in the Pod's NetNs.
+They are veth and Router, which are called by CRI in the form of CNI-Chain.
+Called after the MacVLAN/SR-IOV plug-in calls are completed, solve various communication problems by setting some rules in the pod's NetNs.

-### Veth-Plugin
+### veth-Plugin

-The Veth plugin is somewhat similar to [ptp](https://github.com/containernetworking/plugins/tree/main/plugins/main/ptp), by adding a pair of Veth-Peer devices in Pod NetNs, and hijacking from the host, Traffic in the cluster passes through Veth devices.
+The veth plugin is somewhat similar to [ptp](https://github.com/containernetworking/plugins/tree/main/plugins/main/ptp), by adding veth peer devices in pod NetNs, and hijacking traffic from the host and the cluster to pass through the veth devices.
-And cluster north-south traffic still goes through `eth0`.
+Cluster north-south traffic still goes through `eth0`.
 The following is an example configuration of the veth plugin with MacVLAN's multus CRD instance:

 ```yaml
 apiVersion: k8s.cni.cncf.io/v1